ls1intum/Artemis/docs/dev/guidelines/server.rst

         * rest - contains resources (REST controllers) represented by separate files.
         * websocket - contains files related to the Web Socket and you can use messagingTemplate to push data to the client from the server through them.

-1. Naming Convention:
+1. Naming convention:
 =====================

 All variables, methods and classes should use CamelCase style.
 The only difference: a first letter of class should be capital.
 Most importantly use intention-revealing, pronounceable names.

-2. Single Responsibility Principle:
+2. Single responsibility principle:
 ===================================

 One method should be responsible only for one action, it should do it well and do it only.
 Reduce coupling, if our method does two or three different things at a time then we should consider splitting the functionality.

-3. Small Methods:
+3. Small methods:
 =================

 There is not a standard pattern for method length among the developers.
 Someone can say 5, in some cases even 20 lines of code is okay.
 Just try to make methods as small as possible.